Activities and places of interest nearby to Treworgey Manor:

 Dining out

-Support the Local:
+Support Local:

 Trevallicks Farm Shop – Only 10mins away in Pensilva.
 Enjoy a delightful afternoon tea, sample a Cornish gin and purchase local art, crafts and hampers.